-DO NOT drink alcohol.
-DO NOT eat spicy foods, acidic foods, or foods that are very hot or cold.
+Don't drink alcohol or eat spicy foods, acidic foods, or foods that are very hot or cold.
 These will bother your throat.

 If pills are hard to swallow, try crushing them and mixing them with ice cream or other soft food.
 Ask your doctor or pharmacist before crushing your medicines.
 Some medicines do not work when crushed.

-Watch out for these signs of edema (swelling) in your arm.
+Watch out for these signs of lymphedema (swelling) in your arm.